erkooi/swivel/README.md

 * Rotation of the mid tube provides steering in the ZX plane, but only between horizontal and down (not between up, horizontal and down).

 The swivel can point to any direction around the X-axis by rotating the mid tube to get the off center XR angle and then abruptly rotating the input tube to get the intended YZ angle.
 However in a real application the input tube cannot instantaneously reach a new YZ angle.
 Furthermore rotating the input tube by a full circle to reach all off center pointings would complicate the wiring and construction in a real application.
 Therefore the swivel is not suitable for thrust vectoring during forward flight.

+### 4.6 Control range
+* The mid tube needs to be able to rotate over 180 degrees, to transition the swivel between straight and maximum tilt.
+* The input tube needs to be able to counter rotate over 90 degrees to compensate for the mid tube rotation, plus some more degrees to facilitate some yaw control.

 ## 5 Animate swivel movements in OpenSCAD
 The swivel model movements are animated in OpenSCAD.
 The swivel.scad design in OpenSCAD can: